matloff/TidyverseSkeptic/README.md

 base-R.

-Indeed, when the Tidyverse was first developed, Prof. Roger Peng gave a keynote talk, *Teaching R to New Users--from tapply to the Tidyverse*, also presented as [a Web page](https://simplystatistics.org/posts/2018-07-12-use-r-keynote-2018/).
+Indeed, when the Tidyverse was first developed, Prof. Roger Peng gave a thoughtful keynote talk, *Teaching R to New Users--from tapply to the Tidyverse*, also presented as [a Web page](https://simplystatistics.org/posts/2018-07-12-use-r-keynote-2018/).
 Actually, **tapply()** is not mentioned in Dr. Peng's talk or in the printed version, but the title says it all:  One should teach Tidy, not